SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 - I stood on a ladder resting against the back of the mast to apply tape to each shroud, just under the spreader.

-• Lowered mast, crimped sleeves, slipped in vinyl sleeves, attached vinyl spreader caps.
-Did a thorough inspection of all rigging components to confirm Panache is ready for another rounding of the "Horn".
+• Lowered mast, crimped stopper sleeves, slipped in vinyl sleeves, attached spreader caps.
+Did a thorough inspection of all rigging parts to confirm Panache is ready for another rounding of the "Horn".

 Starboard turnbuckles ready for Blue Wave smart pins.

-Fig 7, JOB DONE.
-(A shot of Scotch never tasted so good!)
+Fig 12, JOB DONE.
+(A dram of Scotch never tasted this good!)

 • In the final assessment, the upper and lower shrouds were cut to factory length and fit like a glove with turnbuckles screwed in 1/3.
 In the photo below I've tightened the turnbuckles really hard to remove as much construction stretch as possible during the 3 weeks the mast stood till launch day.
 The next day a cold front blew through that shook the rigging quite a bit and covered the deck with snow.
 That shaking helped to remove a lot of construction stretch and couldn't have happened at a more opportune time.
 Nothing like an initiation from Mother Nature to test new hardware.
 It will take a few days (~15 hrs) of sailing to remove the last of the stretch though.

-• At this point in time all the rigging, except the back stay, is secured with a Sta-Lok termination on 5/32" SS wire.
-Only the top of the backstay has a swaged fitting (factory original) and the open end of that fitting points down so I'm not concerned about it now.
-But I do have enough 5/32" wire left to replace it.
-I've completed the last tasks; crimped the Nicopress sleeves under the spreaders, installed the spreader ends, locked the fork cotter pins at each mast tang, and greased the turnbuckles so I'm going sailing this season.
+• At this point in time all the rigging, except the backstay, is secured with a Sta-Lok terminal on 5/32" SS wire, I crimped the stopper sleeves under the spreaders, installed the spreader ends, locked the cotter pins at each mast tang, and greased the turnbuckles.
+Only the top of the backstay has a swaged terminal (factory original) and the open end of that terminal points down so I'm not concerned about it for now.
+I have enough 5/32" wire left to replace it.
 Its a thing of beauty when a project comes together after so long.
-I can't wait to get on the water.
+Time to go sailing.

 The box of goodies I received from RIGGING ONLY.